-In older versions of SS one value of spawning biomass was calculated annually at the beginning of one specified spawning season and this spawning biomass produces one annual total recruitment value and this annual recruitment was distributed among seasons, areas, and growth types according to other model parameters.
+In older versions of SS one value of spawning biomass was calculated annually at the beginning of one specified spawning season and this spawning biomass produced one annual total recruitment value.
+The annual recruitment value was then distributed among seasons, areas, and growth types according to other model parameters.

-In SS v.3.30, more control of the seasonal timing is provided and there now is an explicit time delta between spawning and recruitment.
-Spawning still occurs just once per year, but its timing can be at any specified time, not just the beginning of a season.
-Recruitment of the progeny from an annual spawning enter the population in one or more settlement events.
+In SS v.3.30, more control of the seasonal timing is provided and there now is an explicit elapsed time between spawning and recruitment.
+Spawning still occurs, just once per year, which defines a single spawning biomass for the stock-recruitment curve but its timing can be at any specified time, not just the beginning of a season.
+Recruitment of the progeny from an annual spawning can now enter the population in one or more settlement event, at some point after spawning as defined by the user.

-Example set-u n where there are multiple settlement events: Limitiple set u p which chick are martiple bettieninen events.
+Example set-up where there are multiple settlement events: